jaymorelli96/jaymorelli/content/posts/ccwc/index.md

 *_The code snippets here may not be 100% what I have in my repository.
 I am still grasping the whole idea of documenting while developing, and the chances of me forgetting to update the snippets are high.
 The final version of the code is in my [repository](https://github.com/jaymorelli96/codingchallenges)_
 # Development Process
 ### TDD Ranting
 I just want to brief clarify something.
 I don't and won't follow the TDD rigorously, at least for now.
-I like to think that we must be pragmatic about it.
+I like to think that we must be pragmatic about it and I am also not great at it.
 Furthermore, I get the most value from TDD when:
 1. I am iterating
 2. My software is tested